jewelsofthought/neshama/site/posts/qkab/trinity.md

 ### Three's

-3 states, 3 responses, 3 reactions: positive, negative & neutral; for, against, not-sure; pro, anti, on the fence; beginning (1), end (infinity), middle (which forms the bulk).
+3 states, 3 responses, 3 reactions: positive, negative & neutral; for, against, not-sure; pro, anti, on the fence; beginning ($1$), end ($\infty$), middle&mdash;which is everything inbetween, and forms the "visible" segment.

 One could also term in masculine, feminine, and the [Vesica Pisces](vesica_pisces.html) as the interface described between the two.

-Two ways to deal with the middle: Excluded middle (used mainly in mathematics, and logic, and fascist regimes), or the included middle.
+Two ways to deal with the middle: [Excluded middle](/posts/qkab/middle/) (used mainly in mathematics, and logic, and fascist regimes), or the [included middle](/posts/qkab/middle/).

 However, the boundaries of the space are defined (expressed) by the extremes (or the limits/boundaries).
 Thus is it the extremists, what we call the fanatics, or zealots, that pull society this way or that.